 Other attractions include Currituck Beach Lighthouse,one of the seven North Carolina coastal lighthouses; Currituck Shooting Club etc.

-If you're not a history or nature buff , Corolla offers great opportunities for shopping, dining, water sports.
+If you're not a history or nature buff , Corolla offers great opportunities for shopping, dining, water sports, and the like.

 Duck, North Carolina

 Duck is a town in the north of Dare County.
 Its modest population of several hundred inhabitants increases to almost 20,000 during vacation season.
-Town was named as one of best coastal towns, and Duck beach received widespread acclaim as well.
-Duck beach was named as one of the top 10 beaches and one of the best family friendly beaches in America.
+Town was named one of best coastal towns, while Duck beach also received widespread acclaim.
+Duck beach was ranked among the top 10 beaches and was chosen as one of the best family friendly beaches in America.

 Kill Devil Hills, North Carolina

-Kill Devil Hills is a town in Dare County and is the most populous settlement in both Dare County and on the Outer Banks of North Carolina.
+Kill Devil Hills is a town in Dare County, which is the most populous settlement in both Dare County and on the Outer Banks of North Carolina.

-Nearby is Kitty Hawk, the origin of the invention which enabled true globalization, the first controlled powered airplane flight.
-Wright Brothers National Memorial offers the historical evidence and details about the brothers who changed the world, and can be found nearby in a modern town Kill Devil Hills which was founded about half a century ago.
+Nearby is Kitty Hawk, the origin of the invention enabling globalization, the first powered, manned airplane flight.
+Wright Brothers National Memorial offers the historical evidence and details about the brothers who changed the world, and can be found nearby, in a modern town Kill Devil Hills which was founded about half a century ago.

 Nags Head, North Carolina

 Nags Head is a town in Dare County and a favorite vacation spot because of its beaches and Jockey's Ridge.
-Jockey's Ridge State Park has the tallest sand dunes on east coast.
-Besides sand, it also has some exotics plants like southern wax myrtle, eastern redcedar, live oak, redbay, southern red oaks, hickory, American sweetgum, loblolly pine, dogwood, sassafras; and animals and insects such as like gray fox, six-lined racerunner, North American opossum, tiger beetle, eastern spadefoot toad.
+Jockey's Ridge State Park has the tallest sand dunes on East Coast.
+Besides sand, it also filled with a diversity of exotics plants like southern wax myrtle, eastern redcedar, live oak, redbay, southern red oaks, hickory, American sweetgum, loblolly pine, dogwood, sassafras; being a habitat for various animals and insects such as like gray fox, six-lined racerunner, North American opossum, tiger beetle, eastern spadefoot toad.

 This area is good for biking, or hiking.
 Also many hang-gliders, kite flyers and sand gliders are regulars here.
-There'a a museum with several exibits, and the area itself has very rich fauna.
+There'a a museum with several exhibits, and the area itself supports a rich and abundant fauna.

-The most unique feature of the Ridge are the lagoons that can spring up and shift the sand, making unique experiences each time.
+The most unique feature of the Ridge is the lagoons that can spring up and shift the sand, making unique experiences each time.
 Major attractions are beaches for swimming, sunbathing, and a variety of water sports.
-The town also features various forms of family entertainment.
+The town also offers various forms of family entertainment.